Board of Governors

 Christel Van Geet

-Professor Chris Van Geet (°1961) was head of the Department of Pediatrics at UZ Leuven from 2005 until 2017 and has been vice-minister of Biomedical Sciences at KU Leuven since 2017, with university development cooperation as an additional authority.
-She is a candidate in psychology (1984) and a doctor in medicine, surgery and obstetrics (1986).
-In 1992, she obtained her doctorate for dissertation as an aggregate for higher education.
-Professor Van Geet is a full-time full professor since 2005.
-As chair of the IRO (Interfaculty Council for Development Cooperation) and fieldworker and director of LUMOS (Leuven University Medical Development Cooperation and Solidarity) she is strongly involved in university development cooperation.
-She is also promoter of various VLIR-UOS projects.
+Professor Chris Van Geet (°1961) was Head of Department of Pediatrics at UZ Leuven from 2005 to 2017 and has been Vice Rector of Biomedical Sciences at KU Leuven since 2017 with the additional competence of global development.
+She holds a PhD in Psychology (1984) and a PhD in Medicine, Surgery and Obstetrics (1986).
+In 1992, she obtained her doctorate with a thesis on aggregate for higher education.
+Professor Van Geet has been a part-time full professor since 2005.
+As Chair of the IRO (Interfaculty Council for Development Cooperation) and fieldworker and director of LUMOS (Leuven University Medical Development Cooperation and Solidarity), she was strongly involved in university development cooperation.
+She also promoted several VLIR-UOS projects.
 In her current position, she strengthens the policy of sustainable cooperation with partners in the Global South.

 Dr Marc-Alain Widdowson graduated from the University of Cambridge in Biological Anthropology and Veterinary Medicine and completed a MSc in Communicable Disease Epidemiology at the London School of Hygiene and Tropical Medicine.
 He is a seasoned infectious disease epidemiologist and has managed scientific projects throughout the world, with field experience living in Bolivia, Zimbabwe and the Netherlands.
 He has broad expertise in epidemiology, public health, laboratory science and One Health.
 The past 18 years, Marc-Alain Widdowson has worked for the US Centers for Disease Control and Prevention (CDC).

 Nadine Van Haecke (Government Commissioner)